lizzie-g-2024/Quarter-4-Project/README.md

 Day 3: 46% done with Kaggle (finished first model with step by step)
 Day 4: 62% done with Kaggle (learned about validation data and validating our last model with a splitting data technique)
-Day 5: 92% done with Kaggle (Am up to a competition submission but I may not do that)
+Day 5: 92% done with Kaggle (Am up to a competition submission but I may not do that) Day 6 (April 29): Done with Kaggle, Descending into ML mod of Google Crash Course on section called Linear Regression